Market Sector Update

-- The market’s admiration for companies who benefit from near zero interest rates has shifted to a focus more on companies who can sustainably grow in a world where economic tailwinds are modest.
+- A transition has occurred within the equity market since the beginning of 2013.
+The market’s admiration for companies that benefit from near zero interest rates has shifted to a focus toward companies that can sustainably grow in a world where economic tailwinds are modest.

 - Currently, companies that are demonstrating better than expected earnings growth potential are leading the equity market.
-With margins near peak levels, and modest economic tailwinds, we expect the market to reward companies with better than expected revenue growth potential.
+With margins near peak levels and modest economic tailwinds, we expect the market to reward companies with better than expected revenue growth potential.

-The opinions expressed in this commentary are those of the Fund’s managers and are current through Sept.
-30, 2013.
+The opinions expressed in this commentary are those of the Fund’s managers and are current through Dec.
+31, 2013.
 The managers’ views are subject to change at any time based on market and other conditions, and no forecasts can be guaranteed.
 Past performance is no guarantee of future results.

 Risk Factors.
 As with any mutual fund, the value of the Fund’s shares will change, and you could lose money on your investment.
 Because the Fund is generally invested in a small number of stocks, the performance of any one security held by the Fund will have a greater impact than if the Fund were invested in a larger number of securities.
 Although larger companies tend to be less volatile than companies with smaller market capitalizations, returns on investments in securities of large capitalization companies could trail the returns on investments in securities of smaller companies.
 An investment in the Fund is not insured or guaranteed by the Federal Deposit Insurance Corporation or any other government agency.
 Not all funds or fund classes may be offered at all broker/dealers.
 These and other risks are more fully described in the Fund’s prospectus.